The Natural Movement of Human Energy by Jack W. Painter, PhD

 This text was originally written by Jack W. Painter, PhD, (est. 2001/2 – time of the “Gulf War”).
 Edited by Dirk Marivoet ©2017.
 All rights reserved.

-Note: Since the form of Bodymind Integration & Body Psychotherapy we practice is for a significant part influenced by Jack Painter, PhD, we thought it may be useful and of interest to the public and practitioners to publish some of his unpublished writings on this website.
-This specific article is an early description – still in a typical “Reichian” language – of what later became the definitive version of the “Natural Energetic Cycle” – a key concept in the Body Psychotherapeutic method of Energetic Integration®.
+Note: Since the form of Bodymind Integration & Body Psychotherapy we practice at the Int’l Institute for Bodymind Integration is for a significant part influenced by Jack Painter, PhD, we thought it may be useful and of interest to the public and practitioners to publish some of his unpublished writings on this website.
+This specific article is an early description – still in a typical “Reichian” language – of what later became the definitive version of the “Natural Energetic Cycle“ – a key concept in the Body Psychotherapeutic method of Energetic Integration®.

 Jack first developed his famous method called Postural Integration®, which is currently practiced worldwide by a community of bodymind integrators and body psychotherapists.